jmalauss/Absenteeism/README.md

 - machine learning model branch
 - visualization branch

+## Preliminary Data Preprocessing
+- After reading in the csv, we needed to round the Age column to a whole number
+- we also needed to drop some columns: `absenteeism_df.drop(["Surname", "GivenName", "BusinessUnit"], axis=1)`
+- Then we rounded LengthService and AbsentHours to 2 decimal places
+- Given the columns and the type of information we have about each employee, we decided to split our dataframe into two separate tables.
+The primary key relating these tables is the employee ID.
+We have one DF for People, and one for Location.
+People DF shares info about the individual's characteristics while Location DF shares info about WHERE they work.
+Both of these DFs contain the column AbsentHours, the variable we are looking to understand.

 ## ML Models:
 - K-Means Clustering Algorithm used to find trends amongst the following factors:
     - Age